Skip to content

 Rejected

-Use IRS Schedule C line items (Line 9: Car and truck expenses, Line 22: Supplies) for tax-accurate categorization from day one
+Use IRS Schedule C line items (Line 9, Line 22) for tax-accurate categorization

 Chosen